yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/U-Boot/BG-Setup-K3.rst

    Alternatively, BL-1 and U-Boot sources can directly be fetched from GIT.
 The GIT repo URL, branch and commit id can be found in the release notes:

-   - ti-u-boot version: :ref:`u-boot-release-notes`
-   - ti-linux-firmware version: :ref:`ti-linux-fw-release-notes`
-   - TF-A version: :ref:`tf-a-release-notes`
+   - ti-u-boot , OPTEE, TF-A and ti-linux-firmware version is at :ref:`release-specific-build-information`

 .. ifconfig:: CONFIG_part_variant not in ('AM62LX')